Medicinal Plant Lexicon

 Information about the plant

-Commiphora species are common in the arid regions of tropical and subtropical Africa and Arabia, and some species also grow in Madagascar and the Indian subcontinent.
-There are shrubs or small trees with sharp thorns and small flowers sprout in panicles at the ends of the branches.
-Myrrh probably comes from different types of Commiphora and it is not comprehensible from which shrub myrrh is actually obtained, as other Commiphora species secrete a gum resin.
-Commiphora myrrha is definitely the main supplier of myrrh.
+Commiphora species are native to the arid regions of tropical and subtropical Africa and the Arabian Peninsula.
+Some species are also found in Madagascar and the Indian subcontinent.
+These are shrubs or small trees with sharp thorns and small flowers that sprout in panicles at the ends of their branches.
+Myrrh probably derives from different types of Commiphora, but it is unclear from which shrub myrrh is obtained, as other Commiphora species also secrete gum resin.
+Commiphora myrrha is the main source of myrrh.

 Medicinally used parts of plants (herbal drug)